Contact Information and Links

 - Maintain a current email address.

 In a college class, the expectation is students will average 2 hours outside of class for each hour spent in class.
-If you rely solely on attendance to learn the core competencies, you probably will not pass them.
+For this class, that means spending 9 hours per week studying.

-See the Weekly Outline in the Moodle classroom.
+See the Weekly Outline in the Moodle online classroom.